-Students review the derivative of a constant times x to set the groundwork for finding the derivative of 2^x .
+On page 5.3, students review the derivative of a constant times x to set the groundwork for finding the derivative of 2^x .
 When the constant is not an integer or decimal, students tend to have difficulties.

-Students examine the steps to finding the derivative of $y = 2^x$ using implicit differentiation.
+Page 5.4 shows the steps using implicit differentiation and the derivative of $y = 2^x$.

-Students differentiate several exponential functions to find a rule for differentiate exponential functions.
+On page 5.6, students differentiate several exponential functions to find a rule for differentiate exponential functions.